-Gartley says that talking about incontinence can be challenging for many people, but she believes that it is so important for seniors, and others, who experience symptoms of incontinence, to talk with their physicians so that the underlying reasons can be explored.
+Gartley says that talking about it can be challenging for many people, but she believes that it is so important for seniors, and others, who experience symptoms of incontinence, to talk with their physicians so they can explore their underlying reasons.

 “Do you have a sudden urge to urinate and it may or may not be associated with leakage?
-That’s overactive bladder and that’s caused by something different in the body.”
+That’s overactive bladder and something different in the body causes it.”

-Gartley also understands that people may be embarrassed to talk about incontinence problems.
-She says although it may be difficult, it’s important to remember that physicians and nurses are used to these issues and they are trained to help.
+Gartley also understands that people may feel embarrassed to talk about incontinence problems.
+She says although it may be difficult, it’s important to remember that physicians and nurses are used to these issues.
+And they are trained to help.

 “We’ve done work on stigma a lot in health care.” said Gartley, who started the Simon Foundation 30 years ago because of a personal experience with incontinence.
 She started to look for help herself, and couldn’t locate any support.
-Shortly after starting the organization they were featured in an Ann Landers column.
+Shortly after starting the organization an Ann Landers column featured them.
 A few days later they received a call from the post office: 30,000 pieces of mail from people impacted by incontinence had arrived.
 “The need was unbelievable,” she recalls.

 The Simon Foundation just published a new book, “Managing Life with Incontinence,” to support families and individuals.
-Gartley says the book is unique because in addition to providing information about how to talk to doctors, family and friends and what resources are available, there are stories of individuals who actually are affected by incontinence.
-The Simon Foundation can be contacted online at www.simonfoundation.org or (800) 23-SIMON.
+Gartley says the book is unique because in addition to providing information about how to talk to doctors, family and friends and what resources are available, there are stories of individuals who actually have incontinence.
+You can contact the Simon Foundation online at www.simonfoundation.org or (800) 23-SIMON.